 I’ve also still been going to Orangetheory Fitness twice a week.
 I love how much they are pushing me there and I’m still seeing and feeling improvements.
 I get less winded, I feel stronger and I can tell that some areas are getting more toned.
 I didn’t have much weight loss these past two months, but I’ve lost body fat and inches.
 Those are the numbers that really count!
 There hasn’t been a huge difference in my heart rate numbers from April to now, and some days are better than others.

-I also signed up for a 6 week session of Aerial Hoop.
+I also signed up for a 6-week session of Aerial Hoop.
 I will be missing my last class on Saturday, but do I ever have a lot of thoughts on the 5 classes I did attend.
-This is a sneak peek of a move I learned, but my experience will be getting it’s own post sometime in the near future.
+This is a sneak peek of a move I learned, but my experience will be getting its own post sometime in the near future.

 That’s about all the fitness updates I have at this time.
 I’ve got a ton of fun activities coming up over the next few months and I’m still trying to focus on my goals.
 I’ve gotten moderately better at not snacking, and I’m starting to get my healthy eating nailed down a bit more.
 I’m glad I don’t grow tired of the same foods every day!

-For breakfast I’ve been making some crustless quiche.
+For breakfast, I’ve been making some crustless quiche.
 It’s just egg (with milk), broccoli and mushrooms, put into a muffin tin and baked.
 It’s super easy and I can get about two weeks worth at once.
 It’s great to freeze some and not worry about all the food prep every week.
 I’ve also been having a smoothie each morning, along with two of the quiche muffins.
 I include banana, yogurt, a small bit of water, spinach and some frozen fruit.
-My favorite so far has definitely been mixed berries and some lemon.
+My favourite so far has definitely been mixed berries and some lemon.
 I used to use my Magic Bullet all the time but got bored of it after a few months.
 Ian won a Nutri-Ninja with Auto IQ (apparently it makes smoothies even healthier) and that has definitely made me re-discover my love for smoothies.

-For lunch I’ve been having lemon pepper chicken, though it may be time to mix that up again soon.
+For lunch, I’ve been having lemon pepper chicken, though it may be time to mix that up again soon.
 My biggest focus is, and will always be, trying to not snack during the day.
 I get fidgety and restless and really want to eat.
 I’ve been focusing on having healthier options as well as LESS options so I don’t overdo it.
-Though I do need to get better at taking my lunch time walks again!
+Though I do need to get better at taking my lunchtime walks again!

 As I mentioned, I have a lot of fun things coming up these next few months.
 Yoga, 5k’s, hikes etc. There are going to be some good posts coming and I’m hopeful for some good changes!
 Below is a sneak peek of a medal that I’ll be earning next.
 How hilarious is that?